playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 };
 ```

-Despite Vue's lifecycle methods being called "methods", they do not live in the "methods" object on a component.
+Despite Vue's lifecycle methods being called "methods", they do not live in a component's "methods" object.
 Instead, they live at the root of the component declaration.

 <!-- tabs:end -->

-These lifecycle methods are then called by the framework when a specific lifecycle event occurs.
+The framework then calls these lifecycle methods when a specific lifecycle event occurs.
 No need to call these methods yourself manually!

 Try clicking the toggle button repeatedly, and you'll see that the `console.log` occurs every time the `Child` component renders again.